freebsd-ita/gufi-blog/content/elk-2.md

 ![Kibana]({filename}/images/elk-2/kibana8_event_detail.png)

 Well, it' ok-ish: I see really few fields I can search/aggregate on (host, _type) and a big 'blog' called message.
-I can search, yes but what if I'd like to see event logs related to http/404?
+I can search, yes but what if I'd like to see event logs related to **http/404**?

 We defined our nginx grok filter to 'inspect' this big message blob and to decompose it in field:value pairs.
 So, let's use them!

-Back on Kibana -> Settings -> Click on 'logstash-*' index on your left -> Click on the 'refresh field list' button Then you should see something like:
+Back on **Kibana** -> **Settings** -> Click on 'logstash-*' index on your left -> Click on the 'refresh field list' button Then you should see something like: